Loved what you read? Share it with others!

 DurationTypically long-term (usually 11 months or more)Usually short-term, often less than 11 months

-RegistrationFormal registration generally requiredRegistration may not always be mandatory
+RegistrationFormal registration is generally requiredRegistration may not always be mandatory

 Legal ProtectionStronger legal enforceability and protectionComparatively weaker enforceability in disputes

-TerminationHarder to terminate without following strict clausesEasier to modify or terminate with notice
+TerminationHarder to terminate without following the strict clausesEasier to modify or terminate with notice

 FlexibilityMore structured with defined obligationsMore flexible with fewer contractual restrictions